Transfers Force from thePrimary Shoe to the Secondary Shoe: A Deep Dive into Biomechanical Efficiency

 Looking ahead, the convergence of biomechanical research, smart materials, and data‑driven customization promises to transform how we design shoes, making

 force transfer not only more precise but also adaptable to real-time human needs.
-But for instance, smart textiles embedded with sensors could monitor pressure distribution across the foot, enabling dynamic adjustments to shoe stiffness or cushioning during movement.
+That's why for instance, smart textiles embedded with sensors could monitor pressure distribution across the foot, enabling dynamic adjustments to shoe stiffness or cushioning during movement.
 Such advancements would allow footwear to act as a responsive interface between the body and the environment, enhancing performance while mitigating injury risks.